How to Make a Work Schedule (+ Work Schedule Templates)

 #8: Honor work preferences and requests for time off as much as you can

 High employee satisfaction means higher productivity.
-And, the best way to get high employee satisfaction is to let the employees know that they are being heard by the management.
+In addition, the best way to get high employee satisfaction is to let the employees know they are being heard by the management.

-So, if certain employees prefer to work on certain hours or days, accommodate them if you can.
+So, if certain employees prefer to work on certain hours or days, accommodate them if possible.

 Or, when an employee asks for time off, try to agree to their request whenever possible.

-Moreover, you should always implement a clear system for employees asking for preferred times and time off.
+Moreover, you should always implement a clear system for employees asking for preferred schedules and time off.
 This way, you’ll make the request approvals/denials transparent, making it clear there is no favoritism.

 Using Clockify as a time off and vacation tracker also gives you accurate insight into everyone’s availability and upcoming leaves so that you can schedule their work time accordingly.